Welcome to the ‘Spoils of the Hunt’ Blog

 And Gry asked about the ballad of Olaf and the mermaid, which I briefly mentioned in relation to the archetype of the supernatural feminine death-bringer! 😈💀💋 Here’s a great blog on the song/story, and its many relatives: https://terreceltiche.altervista.org/lord-olaf-herr-olof-and-the-elves/

-With the medieval ‘interval song’ Diapente et diatessaron (‘the fifth and the fourth’) as our inspiration, in this session, we looked at manuscript evidence that gives us clues about how medieval music-makers learnt (and understood) their craft.
+24th April 2024: With the medieval ‘interval song’ Diapente et diatessaron (‘the fifth and the fourth’) as inspiration, this session looked at manuscripts that give us clues about how medieval music-makers learnt (and understood) their craft.
 If you’re wondering what an ‘interval song’ is, then look no further than this brilliant one, by Django Bates – it’s a song that helps music learners get used to identifying the different leaps and steps between tones.

 Catch-up video